I-Dont-Remember/site/README.md

 According to docs on [this theme](https://themes.gohugo.io/hugo-future-imperfect-slim/) we should have used git submodule for getting our theme and then altered things by creating a matching file in our site's directory rather than directly editing the other one, as now it's difficult to pull any changes from the original.
 That is true, but I don't think there seemed to be that much development work going on upstream PLUS odds are we migrate to a different one within a year.

+Considering in the future moving my TIL items to `Snippets` like this, less pressure to make them useful https://leerob.io/snippets.

 ## Misc

 Link for emoji cheat sheet in Hugo [cheatsheet](https://www.webfx.com/tools/emoji-cheat-sheet/).